sul-dlss/dlme/README.md

 $ docker-compose up -d
 ```

-Once the dlme rails app is running you can create an exhibit.
+Once the DLME Rails app is running you can create an exhibit.
 The title will need to be 'dlme' and the URL slug will
 need to be 'library'.

 ### Local transforms

 Requires docker.
-If you are doing work on the DLME application you may not need to do local transforms and instead pull them from an S3 bucket.
+If you are doing work on the DLME application you may not need to do local transforms and instead may be able to pull transform results from an S3 bucket.

 First, install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).